 Curaçao’s History and Fun Facts

-Curaçao is the largest of the ABC islands and has around 150,000 residents.
-The gorgeous blue waters remain ecially 30 degrees Celsius all year-round.
-The primary language is Papiamento, the local language, but most residents also speak Spanish, Dutch, and English.
-It’s capital city, Willemstad, is where the cruisers visit.
+Curaçao is the largest of the ABC islands, home to around 150,000 residents.
+The crystal-clear blue waters, which remain a warm 30 degrees Celsius all year round, are breathtaking.
+While the primary language is Papiamento, most residents also speak Spanish, Dutch, and English, making it easy to communicate with the friendly locals.

 Curaçao: Pretty as a Picture